JL907/Sett/README.md

+# Sett
-# SettMod was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+### SettMod was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.
-## If you're updating to 4.2.0 or later from an older version please delete your old sett configuration file
 ![image](https://user-images.githubusercontent.com/7343912/144930145-7b2e7e44-24d6-4b55-a894-1bf46213ef64.png)
 ![2021-09-05 18_14_54-Risk of Rain 2](https://user-images.githubusercontent.com/7343912/132151122-7971e6ea-fe4d-4516-9c7b-6061307d1481.png)

 ## Introduction
 A leader of Ionia's growing criminal underworld, Sett rose to prominence in the wake of the war with Noxus.
 Though he began as a humble challenger in the fighting pits of Navori, he quickly gained notoriety for his savage strength, and his ability to take seemingly endless amounts of punishment.
 Now, having climbed through the ranks of local combatants, Sett has muscled to the top, reigning over the pits he once fought in.

-## Latest Patch Notes `4.2.0`
+## Latest Patch Notes `4.3.0`
 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

-* EMOTES HAVE BEEN ADDED PLEASE DELETE OLD CONFIG
-    * Press 1 to use Taunt Emote
-    * Press 2 to use Joke Emote
-    * Press 3 to use Laugh Emote
-    * Press 4 to use Dance Emote
-* ShowStopper damage is now 1600% damage and 10% bonus (up from 1200% damage and 5% bonus)
-* HayMaker damage is now 2700% damage and 75%/+5% per4 of expended grit (up from 1600% damage and 50%/+2.5% per4)
-* FaceBreaker cooldown is now 5 seconds (down from 7 seconds)
-* ShowStopper cooldown is now 7 seconds (down from 10 seconds)
-* HayMaker cooldown is now 10 seconds (down from 12 seconds)
+* Sett quotes have been adjusted to prevent overlap.
+Voicelines with lower priority will be killed if a new one occurs.
+* Sett M1 Swing grunt voiceline has a lower priority than his quotes
+* Sett now has voicelines when the run ambient level goes up
+* Sett now has voicelines when he sees teleporter bosses
+* Sett now has voicelines when he defeats teleporter bosses
-* Sett has an energized VFX when using max grit HayMaker
+* Sett now has voicelines when he interacts with a charged teleporter
+* Sett interactive quotes have a higher priority than ability quotes

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">